 Once installed, open it.
 During its launch, you will be prompted for your password.

-The settings are very simple here.
+The settings are simple.
 You just need to enable it.
-This should be fine for the most of the users.
+This should be fine for most of the users.

-Although if you needed to make a new rule, click on the plus button.
-For example, you may want to use KDE connect, select Allow, Both Directions and in the applications select KDE connect.
+Although if you needed to make a new rule, you can add them in the Rules tab.
+For example, you may want to use KDE Connect, select it among the applications, mark it with Allow and Both Directions.

-The process is the same with the rest of the applications.
+The process is the same for other applications.

 11. Configure Ubuntu settings

-In this section, I will configure a few things after installing Ubuntu 18.04 to improve the desktop experience.
+This section shows how to configure a few things after installing Ubuntu 18.04/20.04 to improve the desktop experience.

-You can move the dock panel to the bottom and also decrease its size.
+You can move the dock panel to the bottom and also decrease or increase its size.

 In the options, I recommend setting different inputs for each window.